 If you love Starwood properties and want to rack up points in the Starwood Preferred Guest program quickly, you might want to give the Starwood Preferred Guest® Credit Card from American Express a chance.
 With no annual fee the first year, plenty of perks including premium, in-room wifi and no foreign transaction fees, and a hefty intro bonus, this card offers more than meets the eye.

-Since you only earn 1 point per dollar on all purchases, it might be wise to pair this card with another rewards card that offers more points for everyday spending.
+It might be wise to pair this card with another rewards card that offers more points for everyday spending.
 If you’re interested in exploring other possibilities, the chart below can help:

 Best Rewards Credit Card Directory